techno-tim/techno-tim.github.io/_posts/2024-07-08-ai-stack-tutorial.md

 ## Traefik

-### Info
+### Using

 I am using Traefik as the only entry point into this stack.
 No ports are exposed on the host.
 If you don't want to use traefik, just comment out the labels (and optionally rename the network named `traefik`).
-You will then need to expose ports for `open-webui`, `stable-diffusion-webui`, and `whipser` in your Docker compose file.
+You will then need to expose ports for `open-webui`, `stable-diffusion-webui`, and `whisper` in your Docker compose file.

 If you need help installing Traefik, see this post on [installing traefik 3 on Docker](/posts/traefik-3-docker-certificates/)